cyberbikepunk/leraclet/README.md

 #LeRaclet

-A minimalist, responsive and bilingual WordPress site live at [leraclet.com](http://leraclet.com).
+A minimalist, responsive and bilingual WordPress theme live at [leraclet.com](http://leraclet.com).